samforwill/District-Insights/README.md

 **EDA Conclusions**:
-1) The distribution of districts is skewed by Republican gerrymandering
+1) The distribution of districts is skewed by Republican gerrymandering.
-2) My data has high dimensionality (450 features) high multicollinearity (closely related features) and low observations (only 435 districts in the U.S)
+2) My data has high dimensionality (450 features) high multicollinearity (closely related features) and low observations (only 435 districts in the U.S).
 3) To handle the high dimensionality and multicolinearity of my data, I am choosing to focus on regressors that are adept at handling these challenges.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Models and Analysis
 ### Regressors <br />
 Given the high dimensionality and multicolinearity of my data, I chose to only focus on regressors that could handle these challenges, such as L1 and L2 regularization regressors, and Ensemble Learning models. <br />

 Although I had some decent accuracy with Neural Networks and Principal Component Regression, eventually I sacked those methods because it's not possible to extract the features and associated weights for analysis.

 Models Assessed: